 You need to have your blood checked today.
 This is called a “blood draw” or “lab draw”.
 Checking your blood gives the doctors and nurses important information about how your body is doing.

+Another way to numb your skin is with a J-tip.
 J-tip sprays numbing medicine under your skin.
 It makes a noise when it sprays.
 Some kids say it sounds like opening a soda can.